Thibodaux massacre: Attacks

-In the same account, that newspaper claimed that the two pickets were shot by other white guards, members of a state militia company from Shreveport, supposedly to create a pretext to initiate the wholesale slaughter of the black strikers.
-However, the Shreveport state militia company had apparently left Thibodaux two days earlier.
-Henry Franklin, the owner of the nearby coffee house and bar where the two black men were shot on November 21, stated on November 24 that the shooting of the two pickets was perpetrated by "colored people who were out on the strike."
+In the same account, that newspaper claimed that the two pickets were shot by other white guards from Shreveport, to create a pretext to initiate the wholesale slaughter of the black strikers.
+But the Shreveport state militia company reportedly left Thibodaux two days earlier.
+Henry Franklin, the owner of the nearby coffee house and bar where the two black men were shot on November 21, plainly stated on November 24 that the shooting of the two pickets was perpetrated by "colored people who were out on the strike."
 Based on hearsay estimates, he stated that the number of dead amounted to 25.

 The Daily Pelican account quoted above is apparently one source for the casualty figure of 35.
 According to historian Rebecca Jarvis Scott, "No credible official count of the victims of the Thibodaux massacre was ever made; bodies continued to turn up in shallow graves outside of town for weeks to come."
 Eric Arnesen wrote that local white residents privately admitted more than 50 workers were murdered in Thibodaux, but the total was uncertain.
 Along the Bayou Lafourche, black oral history has told of hundreds of casualties, including wounded and missing.

-James Keith Hogue attributes 50 deaths to the three-day attacks by the paramilitary, saying that in addition, numerous Knights of Labor organizers disappeared over the next year.
-He likened these actions to the violence and intimidation by the White League in Louisiana in the 1870s, when they murdered black voters.
+Modern author James Keith Hogue attributes 50 deaths to the three-day attacks by the paramilitary, saying that in addition, numerous Knights of Labor organizers disappeared over the next year.
+But he cites no authority as reference for the figure of 50.
+He also makes the unsupported claim (discredited by all contemporary accounts, including those cited herein) that "the Thibodaux paramilitaries launched a preemptive dawn attack on November 23."